2023 Best Value Nursing Master's Degree Schools in Texas

 Full Nursing at Texas Tech University Health Sciences Center Report

-The University of Texas at El Paso landed the #6 spot in the 2023 rankings for the best value master’s degree nursing programs.
-Located in the city of El Paso, UTEP is a public school with a fairly large student population.
+The University of Texas at El Paso ranked #6 on this year’s Best Value Nursing Master’s Degree Schools in Texas list.
+Located in the city of El Paso, UTEP is a public college with a fairly large student population.

 In-state tuition fees for graduate students at UTEP are $7,166 per year.

-The University of Texas Medical Branch came in at #7 in this year’s edition of the Best Value Nursing Master’s Degree Schools in Texas ranking.
-Located in the fringe town of Galveston, UTMB Galveston is a public college with a small student population.
+The University of Texas Medical Branch did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
+It came in at #7 on the list.
+Located in the town of Galveston, UTMB Galveston is a public college with a small student population.

 The average tuition and fees for an in-state graduate student at UTMB Galveston are $11,471 a year.

-With a ranking of #8, Angelo State University did quite well on this year’s best value schools for nursing students working on their master’s degree.
-Located in the small city of San Angelo, Angelo State is a public school with a fairly large student population.
+Angelo State University landed the #8 spot in the 2023 rankings for the best value master’s degree nursing programs.
+Located in the city of San Angelo, Angelo State is a public college with a fairly large student population.

-TWU graduate students pay an average of $7,704 in in-state tuition and fees each year.
+Angelo State graduate students pay an average of $7,246 in in-state tuition and fees each year.

 Explore all the Best Value Nursing Colleges in the Southwest Area or other specific states within that region.